ayushyadav10/PromptPix/README.md

 This project is open-source and available under the **MIT License**.

 # Contact
-For questions or support, reach out via aayushyadav1210@gmail.com or open an issue in the repository.
+For questions or support, reach out via aayusyadav1210@gmail.com or open an issue in the repository.

-Happy Coding! 🚀